Oahu Eats & Drinks > Best Coffee in Waikiki

 Continue your daily caffeine ritual in Hawaii at any one of these superior Waikiki coffee shops.
 Hawaii locals love black drip coffee, but don’t worry, Waikiki’s best cafes also know how to make delicious espresso-based beverages.
 Don’t leave without trying Kona coffee, the beans are homegrown on Hawaii’s Big Island!

 Kai Coffee tops our list for having the best cup of coffee on Oahu.
 This locally-owned business has two Waikiki locations, one inside the Hyatt Regency atrium (by a waterfall) and one outside Alohilani Resort.
 They use Hawaiian coffee beans and have milk alternatives like macadamia nut.

 Kona Coffee Purveyors is a premium Kona coffee shop and gourmet patisserie located at the International Market Place.
 They use coffee beans artisan roasted from a single high-elevation estate in Kona on the Island of Hawaii.
 They make a divine Pineapple Coconut Almond Croissant.

 Hideout Coffee is a little coffee nook at the top of The Laylow Hotel escalator on Kuhio Avenue.
 It’s retro-styled, be sure to check out the hula doll collection behind the reception desk.
-They serve Stumptown Coffee Roasters caffeine-strong cups, all drinks are priced as doubles.
+They serve a Stumptown Coffee Roasters caffeine-strong brew, and all drinks are priced as doubles.